 The Importance of a Supportive Recovery

-Following an opioid detox, naltrexone therapy is initiated to eliminate cravings which reduce the risk of relapse.
+Following an opioid detox, naltrexone therapy is initiated to eliminate cravings, which reduce the risk of relapse.
 Naltrexone is a non-addictive and non-mood-altering opioid blocker.
-The drug dramatically reduces physical cravings, which help patients succeed in maintaining a life free from opioid dependence.
-Naltrexone also serves as a security blanket; a powerful aid in getting patients through the challenging first weeks at home, post-detox.
+The drug dramatically reduces physical cravings, helping patients maintain a life free from opioid dependence.
+Naltrexone also serves as a security blanket, a powerful aid in getting patients through the challenging first weeks at home, post-detox.
 Without the intense cravings and physical dependence, people can focus on treating the emotional or physical aspects of their lives, which led them to opioid use in the first place.

 Waismann Method® Will Help You Get Where You Need to Be

-The fear and suffering from opioid withdrawal is often the reason why people keep on using or are unsuccessful at self-detoxing.
+The fear and suffering from opioid withdrawal are often why people keep on using or are unsuccessful at self-detoxing.
 A comfortable and safe inpatient detox program like the Waismann Method® provides patients with a nearly 100% detox success rate.
-After rapid detox, most patients have the choice of a naltrexone injection, Vivitrol, or daily oral therapy.
+After rapid detox, most patients choose a naltrexone injection, Vivitrol, or daily oral therapy.

 If you or a loved one is currently suffering from opioid use disorder, it’s important to remember, more than ever, you are not alone.
 Don’t allow stigma or fear keep you from getting where you need to be.
 At Waismann Method®, we know that opioid use disorder is a reversible medical condition, and we treat it as such.
 Call today for the professional help you need with the compassion you expect.